Trineutron resonances in the SS-HORSE-NCSM approach: Trineutron

 where $D$ is the number of the NCSM energies $E_d$ obtained with the same $N_{\max}$ and the same $\hbar\omega_d$ as each of the respective energies~${\cal E}_d$, $\displaystyle\hbar\omega_M=\max_{d=1,\ldots,D}\hbar\omega_d$, and $\left(\hbar\omega_M/\hbar\omega_d\right)$ is the weight increasing the importance of states with smaller~$\hbar\omega_d$ corresponding to energies closer to the resonance region.

 The quality of the fits can be estimated by the r.m.s. deviation

-In our case we get approximately the same r.m.s.\ deviations~$\xi$ obtained with 5 ($W=4$) or 6 ($W=5$) parameters~$w_{i}$ in Eq.~\eqref{Xpoli}, which are, however, significantly smaller than the r.m.s.\ deviations obtained with 4 parameters ($W=3$).
-Energies and widths obtained by locating the $S$-matrix poles using Eq.~\eqref{SXpole} and the NCSM results from calculations with $N_{\max}=16$, 18, 20 and parameterizations with~$W=4$ and~5 together with the respective~$\xi$ values are presented in Table~\ref{Tab:convergence32mDaej}.
+In our case we get approximately the same r.m.s.\ deviations~$\xi$ obtained with five ($W=4$) or six ($W=5$) parameters~$w_{i}$ in Eq.~\eqref{Xpoli}, which are, however, significantly smaller than the r.m.s.\ deviations obtained with four parameters ($W=3$).
+Energies and widths obtained by locating the $S$-matrix poles using Eq.~\eqref{SXpole} and the NCSM results from calculations with $N_{\max}=16$, 18, 20 and parametrizations with~$W=4$ and~5 together with the respective~$\xi$ values are presented in Table~\ref{Tab:convergence32mDaej}.

-Fits of the $3\to3$ phase shifts in the $3/2^{-}$ state with 6~parameters~$w_{i}$ in Eq.~\eqref{Xpoli} ($W=5$) are presented by solid curves in Fig.~\ref{Daej_s2_50}.
+Fits of the $3\to3$ phase shifts in the $3/2^{-}$ state with six~parameters~$w_{i}$ in Eq.~\eqref{Xpoli} ($W=5$) are presented by solid curves in Fig.~\ref{Daej_s2_50}.
 The $3\to3$ phase shifts at the NCSM eigenenergies obtained by Eq.~\eqref{sshorseeigph} and used for the fitting are shown by symbols in Fig.~\ref{Daej_s2_50}.
 The trineutron resonance energy and width obtained by locating the $S$-matrix pole based on the NCSM calculation with $N_{\max} = 20$ and fit with~${W = 5}$ are adopted as the final result presented in the Table~\ref{Tab:OurResult} together with their uncertainties estimated as deviations of results obtained with $N_{\max}=18$, 20 and $W=4$, 5 from the final result.

 It is interesting that we obtain in the trineutron NCSM calculations the $1/2^-$ state very close to the lowest $3/2^-$ state.
 We perform the same analysis of the $1/2^-$ trineutron resonance.
 The $3\to3$ $1/2^-$ phase shifts are very close to those in the $3/2^-$ state and the obtained $1/2^-$ resonance energy and width are presented in Table~\ref{Tab:OurResult}.
 It is seen that the $3/2^-$ and $1/2^-$ resonance energies and widths are the same within the uncertainty estimations and these resonances completely overlap.